-The probability that after 2 s all the amoeba population dies out is
+The probability that after 2 s exactly 4 amoeba are alive is

 14. An amobeba either splits into two or remains the same or eventually dies out immediately after completion of evary second with probabilities, respectively, 1/2, 1/4 and 1/4.
 Let the initial amoeba be called as mother amoeba and after every second, the amoeba, if it is distinct from the previous one, be called as 2nd, 3rd,...generations.